irenelam22/TinySearchEngine/crawler/README.md

 ### Assumptions

-I made no assumptions beyond those made within the spec and those listed within this file.
+I made the same assumptions as those listed within the spec and within this file.
+Additionally, I chose to comment out log messages (e.g. failure to fetch a webpage) within crawler for brevity.
+I left these comments within the code such that they can be commented back in to see these log messages.

 ### Files